 In this report from the People's Daily Online...

-An advisor to the Chinese government stressed Wednesday that it was a critical task to control soil erosion and improve the ecosystem along the Yangtze River, the country's longest waterway.
+An advisor to the Chinese government stressed Wednesday that it was a critical task to control soil erosion and improve the ecosystem along the Yangtze River, the country's longest waterway.30,000 tons of sewage EVERY MINUTE?
+That is quite staggering.

 [...]